AdobeDocs/platform-learn.en/help/data-collection/mobile-sdk/use-dependency-managers.md

 ---
-title: Use Dependency Managers for the Adobe Experience Platform Mobile SDK
+title: Use dependency managers for the Adobe Experience Platform Mobile SDK
-description: Learn how to use Cocoapods and Gradle to manage Mobile SDK extensions and dependencies.
+description: Learn how to use CocoaPods and Gradle to manage Mobile SDK extensions and dependencies.
 feature: Mobile SDK
 kt:
 thumbnail:
 exl-id: 92b8c63a-0ce5-493e-8ebd-2fabfa88d37e
 ---
-# Use Dependency Managers for the Adobe Experience Platform Mobile SDK
+# Use dependency managers for the Adobe Experience Platform Mobile SDK

-Learn how to use Cocoapods and Gradle to manage Platform Mobile SDK extensions and dependencies.
+Learn how to use CocoaPods and Gradle to manage Platform Mobile SDK extensions and dependencies.

 >[!NOTE]
 >